Ph.D., The Institute of Fine Arts, New York University (1990)

 My publications span a wide range of areas within sixteenth and seventeenth-century European art history, including the art and architecture of the Vatican, Bernini sculpture, Rembrandt drawings, and most recently the art and architecture of French royal residences.

 My focus these days is on how different forms of art help to formulate political expression in a rich and imaginative way that texts cannot.
 My latest research for a book entitled "Art and the Invention of Queenly Authority in France" examines ideologies of rule for early modern French queens through the art and architecture of French palaces.

 From the mid-sixteenth through the seventeenth centuries, French queens' domiciles-including queens' wings in royal residences-and the art in them reveal political strategies to lend the appearance of authority to royal consorts and regents.
 Royal residences were where some of the most powerful expressions of leaders' authority for either gender were found.
 Owing to the early death of kings and the fragile condition of the state during this period, queens like Catherine de Medici, Marie de Medici, and Anne of Austria often oversaw the transformation of male rulers' authority declared in monumental artistic form in other European capitals into visual expressions of their own political prerogatives.

-For the last few years I have been teaching a First Year Seminar, "Encounters with Nature," together with Prof. Rick López in the History Department.
-Click on the video above to see how we teach about how nature was constructed and represented through art, poetry, and historical texts while we hike through the landscape talking, observing, and drawing.
+For some years I taught a First Year Seminar, "Encounters with Nature," together with Prof. Rick López in the History Department.
+(Click on the video above to see how we teach about how nature was constructed and represented through art, poetry, and historical texts while we hike through the landscape talking, observing, and drawing.)